Mauritius kestrel: Conservation

+Double clutching

+Manipulation of the nesting biology with captive American kestrels (Falco sparverius) had been shown to be successful in the U.S. whereby if first clutches were removed, the bird would usually lay a second clutch.
+This 'double clutching' had demonstrated that young from second clutches do not differ in size or survival rates from those of first clutches.

-In 1979 a new attempt was undertaken.
-With the help of Gerald Durrell, the Welsh biologist Carl Jones established a wildlife sanctuary on Ile aux Aigrettes.
-He climbed on the trees and removed the eggs from the nests.
-This time the eggs were fertile, and Jones was able to rear the hatchlings in incubators.
-The wild kestrels' diet was supplemented so they would be able to lay a new egg after the first one was removed, averting any negative impact on the wild population.
-Slowly the population increased and during a census in 1984 50 individuals were estimated.
+During the 1981/82 breeding season, Carl G. Jones and his team in Mauritius removed first clutches from wild kestrels for artificial incubation.
+In addition, Jones supplemented their diet to enable the laying of a new egg after the first one had been removed, thereby averting any negative impact on the wild population.

+Slowly the population increased, and during a census in 1984 50 individuals were estimated.
 Techniques for breeding, release, and "hacking" of young birds were improved, the captive breeding center becoming a pioneering research institution for tropical raptor and small falcon conservation.
 The captive breeding programme was scaled back in the early 1990s as a self-sustaining population was established.
 Since 1994, the programme serves only as a safeguard, should some catastrophe befall the wild population, and other rare endemics are now being cared for at the station (such as the pink pigeon or the Mauritius fody).

-In 2005, there were at least 800 mature birds; it is estimated that the remaining habitat allows for a carrying capacity of maybe 50-150 more (BirdLife International 2006a,b).
+In 2005, there were at least 800 mature birds; the remaining habitat allows for an estimated carrying capacity of circa 50–150 more (BirdLife International 2006a,b).
 They occur in the remaining forests of the island, especially in the Black River Gorges region.
 The species was downlisted to vulnerable by the IUCN in 1994 as releases of captive-bred birds became unnecessary.
-Little conservation action was deemed necessary only two decades - in Mauritius kestrel terms, a long lifetime or maybe 4-5 generations - after the species had stood at the very brink of extinction.
-Today, apart from routine monitoring to be able to assist individual couples that fail to establish breeding territories for lack of nesting facilities - a major limiting factor, the ongoing control of introduced predators is basically all that is being done to assist the species' survival (BirdLife International 2006a,b).
+Little conservation action was deemed necessary only two decades—in Mauritius kestrel terms, a long lifetime or maybe four to five generations—after the species had stood at the very brink of extinction.
+Today, apart from routine monitoring to be able to assist individual couples that fail to establish breeding territories for lack of nesting facilities—a major limiting factor, the ongoing control of introduced predators is basically all that is being done to assist the species' survival.